Ableton/atria/README.md

 mostly header-only libraries in the spirit of the STL, Boost, Adobe Source Libraries or Facebook's Folly and Fatal.

-For now, the library is C++11 compatible, but will try to move to C++14 and upper as compilers catch up.
+The library is written in C++11.
+In the spirit of using modern C++ techniques, we will use C++14 and newer features as compilers catch up.

 While not yet, we plan to release this library as **open source**.

 ## Modules

-* `atria::variant` provides tools for better usability of
+* `atria::variant` provides tools for better usability of Boost.Variant
+  and potentially other implementations of sum types.

 * `atria::meta` provides several metaprogramming tools, including some Booost.MPL adaptors and concept checking facilities.